vmware-archive/gp-r/HomePage.md

 ## Overview
 The [RPostgreSQL package](http://cran.r-project.org/web/packages/RPostgreSQL/index.html) provides a database interface and PostgreSQL driver for R that is compatible with the Greenplum database.
 This connection can be used to query the database in the normal fashion from within R code.
 We have found this package to be helpful for prototyping, working with datasets that can fit in-memory, and building visualizations.
 Generally speaking, using the RPostgreSQL interface does not lend itself to parallelization.

-Using RPostgreSQL has 3 steps: (i) create a database driver for PostgreSQL, (ii) connect to a specific database (iii) execute the query on GPDB and return results.
+Using RPostgreSQL with a database includes the following 3 steps:

+1. Create a database driver for PostgreSQL,
+2. Connect to a specific database, and
+3. Execute the query on GPDB and return results

 ## <a name="rpostgresql_local"/> Local Development
 RPostgreSQL can be used in a local development environment to connect to a remote GPDB instance.
 Queries are processed in parallel on GPDB and results are returned in the familiar R data frame format.
 Use caution when returning large resultsets as you may run into the memory limitations of your local R instance.
 To ease troubleshooting, it can be helpful to develop/debug the SQL using your GPDB tool of choice (e.g. pgAdmin) before using it in R.